 So… you received a notice from your DOD contract official or prime contractor about safeguarding Covered Defense Information (CDI), Controlled Unclassified Information (CUI), and Cyber Incident Reporting.
 And it probably has language that refers to DFARS Section 252.204 7012.
 What’s THIS all about?

-Well, you received it because you’re a defense contractor/subcontractor, and you have a contract that requires you to handle CDI or CUI.
+You received this letter because you’re a defense industrial base company with a contract that requires you to handle CDI or CUI.
 Or, you provide Operationally Critical Support as part of your performance requirements.
-So, you’re being notified or reminded of your requirement to safeguard it.
+The letter is your reminder about your obligation to safeguard it.

 What is safeguarding?